platformsh/platformsh-docs/docs/src/domains/quick-start.md

   to: "https://www.{default}/"
 ```

 That will result in two domains being created on Platform.sh: `master-def456-abc123.eu-2.platformsh.site` and `www---master-def456-abc123.eu-2.platformsh.site`.
 The former will automatically redirect to the latter.
-In the `routes.yaml` file, `{default}` will automatically be replaced with generated URL.
+In the `routes.yaml` file, `{default}` will automatically be replaced with the generated URL.
 In domain prefixes (like `www`), the `.` will be replaced with `---`.

 ## Set your domain